Emmotes/ic_spoilers/docs/vanrichten.md

     "id": 2740,
     "flavour_text": "",
     "description": {
-        "desc": "When a non-Undead non-Boss enemy is killed, there is a 25% chance that Strahd will resurrect it as an Undead version of the same enemy.
-The enemy reappears where it died after 1 second and can drop an additional quest item or count as a second kill for quest progress when killed.
+        "desc": "When a non-Undead non-Boss enemy is killed, there is a $amount% chance that Strahd will resurrect it as an Undead version of the same enemy.
+The enemy reappears where it died after $time second and can drop an additional quest item or count as a second kill for quest progress when killed.
 Does not trigger in Boss areas."
     },
     "effect_keys": [
         {